Common Attack Pattern Enumeration and Classification

 Skill or Knowledge Level: High

-None: Detecting and exploiting a buffer overflow does not require any resources beyond knowledge of and access to the target system.
+None: No specialized resources are required to execute this type of attack.
+Detecting and exploiting a buffer overflow does not require any resources beyond knowledge of and access to the target system.

 A buffer overflow attack itself is pretty difficult to obfuscate.
 There, however, exist fairly advanced techniques to obfuscate the payload, in order to bypass an intrusion detection system or filtering, either in the application or by means of an application firewall of some sorts.